mongodb-developer/get-started-aws-cfn/README.md

   Note this step can take up to 45 minutes to run.
   Run this step once in each region you wish to use.

-  Once complete, you will find a set of CFN Stacks for the MongoDB Atlas Resources.
+  Once complete, you will find a set of CFN Stacks for the MongoDB Atlas resources.

 #### `get-started.sh`

-2. Execute the helper shell starter script, optionally providing a project name.
-The output from `get-setup.sh` helper script will inform you of the details for your new MongoDB Atlas deployment, including AWS IAM Role and Cluster connection string information for you apps.
-Note this step takes 7-10 minutes.
+2. Execute the helper shell starter script, optionally providing a MongoDB Atlas project name.
+The output from `get-setup.sh` helper script will inform you of the details for your new MongoDB Atlas deployment, including AWS IAM role and cluster connection string information for you applications.
+Note this step typically takes 7-10 minutes.

-If you have installed `mongocli` then run:
+If you have installed `mongocli`, run:

   ```
   ./get-started.sh <GETSTARTED_NAME>
   ```

-Or you can explicitly set the apikey or get prompted:
+Or you can explicitly set the API key or get prompted:

   ```
   ./get-started.sh <PUBLIC_KEY> <PRIVATE_KEY> <ORG_ID> <GETSTARTED_NAME>
   ```

-  Once successful, you should be able to access your new deployment through the AWS console, the Atlas console or even the CLIs.
+  Once successful, you should be able to access your new deployment through the AWS console, AWS CLI, MongoDB Atlas console, or `mongocli`.

 ## Connecting to your cluster